thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 _Figure: First-price sealed-bid auction for bandwidth resource trading market.
 Credit by Niyato D, Luong NC, Wang P, Han Z. Auction Theory for Computer Networks.
 Cambridge University Press; 2020._

 The **First Price Sealed Bid Auction (FPSBA)** requires each builder to submit a single, confidential bid without knowledge of the other bids.
 The highest bidder wins but pays exactly the amount they bid.
 This model encourages strategic bidding, where builders must carefully balance their bid to win without overpaying.
-However, FPSBA can lead to a phenomenon known as the **winner's curse**, where the winning bidder realizes they have overpaid relative to the actual value of the block[^8].
-This often occurs when bidders estimate and act on incomplete information about the block's value.

 ### Second Price Sealed Bid Auction (SPSBA)